-When comparing our cash flow from operating activities for the reported periods, the current year increase was driven by a year-over-year decrease in income tax payments of \$29 million as well as favorable impacts of working capital changes and a slight improvement in our earnings.
-The increase in capital expenditures when comparing the first quarter of 2011 with the prior year period can generally be attributed to timing differences associated with cash payments for the previous year's fourth quarter capital spending.
+The increase in capital expenditures is a result of our increased spending on natural gas vehicles and fueling infrastructure, information technology infrastructure and growth initiatives and taking advantage of bonus depreciation legislation.
+The nine-month increase in capital expenditures was also affected by timing differences associated with cash payments for the previous years' fourth quarter capital spending.
 We generally use a significant portion of our free cash flow on capital spending in the fourth quarter of each year.
-A more significant portion of our fourth quarter 2010 spending was paid in cash after the fourth quarter than in the preceding year.
+A more significant portion of our fourth quarter 2010 spending was paid in cash in the first quarter of 2011 than the amount of our fourth quarter 2009 spending that was paid in cash in the first quarter of 2010.